pauldeng/esp32_victron_test/README.md

 ### 🛠 Hardware

 You need an ESP32 development board.
 I used a [NodeMCU-32s](https://www.amazon.com/dp/B07PP1R8YK/ref=twister_B0816C3VDG?_encoding=UTF8&psc=1).
 Also a couple of generic NPN transistors to shift the level of the 5V RS-232 signaling from the Victron unit to the 3.3V needed by the ESP32.
-A level-shift board could be used instead of the transistors.
+A level-shift board (like TXB0108 or TXS0108E) could be used instead of the transistors.

 ### 📀 Software